-This step-by-step Photoshop tutorial is geared for beginners.
+This step-by-step Photoshop tutorial is geared toward beginners.
 We will use the Select and Mask Workspace to remove the background from our sample image.

 To follow along, you can download the image for this tutorial here.

-Follow these steps to remove a background in Photoshop!
+Follow these simple steps to remove a background in Photoshop!

 - Enter the Select and Mask Workspace

 Go to Select > Select and Mask.
 This dedicated workspace has all the tools you will need to create selections and refine its edges.

 - Select the Foreground